vandre-sales/meliva-ds/docs/pages/frameworks/angular.md

 ---
 meta:
   title: Angular
-  description: Tips for using Shoelace in your Angular app.
+  description: Tips for using Web Awesome in your Angular app.
 ---

 # Angular

-Angular [plays nice](https://custom-elements-everywhere.com/#angular) with custom elements, so you can use Shoelace in your Angular apps with ease.
+Angular [plays nice](https://custom-elements-everywhere.com/#angular) with custom elements, so you can use Web Awesome in your Angular apps with ease.

 ## Installation

-To add Shoelace to your Angular app, install the package from npm.
+To add Web Awesome to your Angular app, install the package from npm.

 ```bash
 npm install @shoelace-style/shoelace